Fifth Doctor: Appearances

 The Fifth Doctor was first seen on television in the last episode of Logopolis, broadcast on 21 March 1981.
-Davison played the role through the 19th and 20th seasons of Doctor Who, including the 20th anniversary special The Five Doctors.
+Davison played the role through the 19th and 20th seasons of Doctor Who, including the 20th anniversary special "The Five Doctors".
 Patrick Troughton (who had played the Second Doctor) reportedly advised Davison to move on from the role after three years to avoid becoming typecast, and acting on this advice Davison informed producer John Nathan-Turner that he would leave after the 21st season.
 In a break from recent tradition, Nathan-Turner decided to regenerate the Doctor in the season's penultimate story, to introduce the Sixth Doctor to audiences before the seasonal break.
 Davison's last regular appearance as the Fifth Doctor was in the last episode of The Caves of Androzani, broadcast on 16 March 1984.

 Davison returned to the role briefly in the 1993 charity special Dimensions in Time.
 Beginning in 1999, he recorded a series of Doctor Who radio dramas for Big Finish Productions.
 In 2007, Davison, at the age of 56, appeared alongside Tenth Doctor David Tennant in a Doctor Who special for Children in Need, written by Steven Moffat and titled "Time Crash".

 Images of the Fifth Doctor are shown, alongside other incarnations, in the episodes "The Next Doctor" (2008) and "The Eleventh Hour" (2010).
 He also appears in "The Day of the Doctor" (2013), via archival clips.

-In 2022, Davison returned to play The Fifth Doctor in the form of a AI hologram of The Doctor, and as a fragmented projection of The Doctor's psyche in "The Power of the Doctor" alongside the Sixth Doctor, Seventh Doctor and Eighth Doctor.
-In both appearances, the character appeared to have aged.
+In 2022, Davison returned to play The Fifth Doctor in the form of a AI hologram of The Doctor where he was reunited with his former companion Tegan Jovanka, and as a fragmented projection of The Doctor's psyche in "The Power of the Doctor" alongside the Sixth Doctor, Seventh Doctor and Eighth Doctor.
+In 2023, Davison returned to the role again in Tales of the TARDIS, when he and Tegan were reunited a second time to remember the events of the serial Earthshock and to emotionally overcome the death of their friend Adric.
+In all three of these appearances, the character appeared to have aged.

 The Fifth Doctor has also appeared in officially licensed novels, short stories and comics.